Skip to content

 • Visa

-Cuttlebone isn't about perfect aesthetics, but about its functionality within the setup.
-The cuttlebone serves as the classic "mineral spot": a solid piece that you simply place in the terrarium – and the animals will help themselves as needed.
-That's precisely why we offer Eco-Grade : cuttlebone that isn't "pretty trimmed" or harshly sorted out.
-You get a genuine natural product with patina, color variations, and minor visual irregularities – fully functional, with less unnecessary waste from over-sorting.
+With sepia, it's not about perfect optics, but about its utility in terrarium setup.
+The sepia cuttlebone is the classic "mineral station" for this: a solid piece that you simply place in the terrarium – and the animals help themselves as needed.
+That's precisely why we offer Eco-Grade: sepia that isn't "prettily cut" or strictly sorted out.
+You receive a genuine natural product with patina, color nuances, and minor visual irregularities – full function, less unnecessary waste due to over-sorting.

 What is sepia?

-Why is cuttlebone important for invertebrates?
+Why is sepia important for invertebrates?

 Why Eco-Grade makes sense: